 Not all retirement savings are the same

-At this point you may want to bring in a financial advisor to formulate a plan based on the pros and cons of your various income sources.
+At this point you may want to bring in a financial professional to formulate a plan based on the pros and cons of your various income sources.
 For example, withdrawals from 401ks or Traditional IRAs are fully taxable.
 On the other hand, qualified withdrawals from Roth plans are paid out to you income tax-free.
 A well-designed and managed cash value life insurance policy can also potentially be a source of supplemental retirement income.1 And if you start drawing your Social Security benefit before age 65, you won’t receive your full benefit.
 To maximize your income stream over the length of retirement (which could be over 30 years), you may want to think about adjusting some of your savings strategies today.

 Keeping it real